US Foods (NYSE:USFD) Issues FY 2022 Earnings Guidance

-US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
+US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided EPS guidance of $1.95-$2.25 for the period, compared to the consensus EPS estimate of $2.26.
 The company issued revenue guidance of -.

 Institutional Trading of US Foods